 When composting in a city apartment, the number one thing people worry about is the smell & the flies and sometimes the mess.
 There are some good ways of composting to keep the smell bearable & keep the pests away.
 Let's see some ideas together.

 What to Put in the Compost

 If you want to keep the smell down, then avoid putting stuff like meat, milk, cheese, fish, seafood or high-protein/high-nitrogen foods in your compost.
-While decomposing, these matters tend to give off a quite unpleasant smell.
-It's much more disagreeable than the smell of fruits or veggies while decomposing.
+While decomposing, these materials tend to give off quite an unpleasant smell.
+It's much more unpleasant than the smell of fruits or veggies while decomposing.

 The browns are stuff like cardboard, brown leaves, wood clippings, etc. These contain lots of carbon and give the structure & body for your compost.
 It also creates good channels for air circulation.